calculix/cae/README.md

 - [Martin Kraska examples](https://github.com/mkraska/CalculiX-Examples)
 - M.Kraska: support the param.py parametrization mechanism.

 - Menu Help: PDF manual / YouTube videos for beginners.
+Convert Readme.md to PDF.

 - CAE should be independent and be able to be embeded into FreeCAD.

 - Change CGX colormaps via Xlib.

-- Reparse mesh/model after tree.actionDeleteImplementation.
+- Parser: reparse mesh/model after tree.actionDeleteImplementation.
+- Parser: "WARNING: Wrong keyword **" - does not support comments.

 - Merge tests.py and model.parsers.mesh.py.

 - Think about Tk.
-PyQt5 is 100 MB heavy.
+PyQt5 is 45-65 MB heavy.

 - Is it possible to make release binaries without pyinstaller?